Fairspace

 Service not available.
 This means that the application is configured not to use a view database.

-curl -X POST 'http://localhost:8080/api/maintenance/reindex'
+curl -X POST 'http://localhost:8080/api/maintenance/status'

 External file system integration